-- Changing the rate at which a light flashes to be less than 3 times per second
+- Changing the rate at which light flashes to be less than 3 times per second

 - Changing the overall brightness change of the flash through either camera exposure, power window in grading, or visual effects matting.

-- Decreasing the overall area on screen that the flashing takes up
+- Decreasing the overall area on the screen that the flashing takes up

 What should productions be mindful of during their process to protect photosensitive viewers?